Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Center of the foliation

 where \(\tilde{x} = x - C_H\).
-Then the center of the foliation by Willmore spheres \(C_{ACW}\) exists and \(C_H = C_{\text{ACW}}\). \end{theorem} It is then natural to ask whether the center of the foliation by Hawking surfaces similarly encodes the appropriate center of mass in the dynamical setting—in particular, the STCMC center of mass constructed in \cite{STCMC}.
+Then the center of the foliation by Willmore spheres \(C_{ACW}\) exists and \(C_H = C_{\text{ACW}}\). \end{theorem} It is then natural to ask whether the center of the foliation by Hawking surfaces is well defined and if it is somehow related to the STCMC center of mass constructed in \cite{STCMC}.
 To address this, we study the coordinate center of the foliation produced in Theorem \ref{exisfoli}.

+The analysis in this section follows the general strategy developed by Eichmair and Koerber \cite{willcen} for the Willmore foliation, adapted here to the setting of area–constrained Hawking spheres.
+In particular, several steps---such as the quantitative estimates for the center parameter and the control of geometric quantities along the family of surfaces---parallel the corresponding arguments in~\cite{willcen}, with the necessary modifications to account for the additional $k$--terms and the different Euler--Lagrange structure of the Hawking functional.
+We therefore outline only the main differences and highlight the new estimates specific to the present setting.
+First we outline the main steps to guide the reader.

+$i)$ \textbf{Improved control of the translation parameter.} Under strengthened parity/decay hypotheses we sharpen the bound on the centering parameter \(\xi(r)\) so that it cannot drift, this prevents the leaves and their centers from escaping to infinity.

+$ii)$ \textbf{Recentering and removing the constant mode.} We rewrite our surfaces as graphs over coordinate spheres with a radius $r-2$.
+This radius is chosen so that the graph function \(u\) has vanishing average; this eliminates the constant mode and isolates the genuine translation information in \(\xi(r)\).

+$iii)$ \textbf{Schwarzschild comparison for geometric quantities.} geometric data of \(\Sigma(r)\) is compared to those of the corresponding coordinate sphere in the Schwarzschild metric.
+Here most of the $k$ terms can be treated as a perturbation therefore required estimates coincide with the comparison bounds in~\cite{willcen} and carry over in our setting.

+$iv)$ \textbf{Expansion for the center and identification of the limit.} Finally, again following \cite{willcen} we get a nice expression for $r\xi(r)$ which allow us to study the center of the foliation.

-As observed earlier, such foliations need not be centered in general.
+As observed earlier, the foliations need not be centered in general.
 This indicates that centering requires stronger asymptotic symmetry and decay.
 Accordingly, we impose the following additional hypotheses on the scalar curvature and the tensor $k$:

 and